Skip to Content

 However, the Great Inequality theory has limitations when applied to Saturn’s perihelion:

-Magnitude problem: The observed retrograde rate (~-3400 arcsec/century from WebGeoCalc) differs from the predicted secular rate (+1950 arcsec/century) by a factor of ~2.5 with opposite sign — a discrepancy of ~5350 arcsec/century.
+2. Magnitude problem: The observed retrograde rate (~-3,400 arcsec/century from WebGeoCalc) and the predicted secular rate (+1950 arcsec/century) differ in both magnitude and sign — the observation is retrograde while the theory predicts prograde, giving a total discrepancy of ~5350 arcsec/century.
 Attributing this entirely to the Great Inequality’s modulation of the perihelion requires an oscillation amplitude larger than what the small correction modes predict.

 The Holistic Universe Model’s explanation

-The model proposes that Saturn’s ecliptic-retrograde perihelion precession is not a transient oscillation but a permanent feature of the solar system’s Fibonacci cycle hierarchy (Law 1):
+The model proposes that Saturn’s ecliptic-retrograde perihelion precession is not a transient oscillation but a permanent feature of the model’s Fibonacci structure — specifically, of the H/8 triple identity in Law 6 where Saturn’s ecliptic perihelion period coincides with Earth’s obliquity cycle and Jupiter’s ICRF perihelion period:

 The model’s predicted rate, including the missing advance of perihelion:

-The 3D simulation implements Saturn’s ecliptic-retrograde perihelion precession directly, producing a visual representation of how the seven-against-one balance operates over the full Holistic-Year cycle.
+The 3D simulation implements Saturn’s ecliptic-retrograde perihelion precession directly, producing a visual representation of how the seven-against-one balance operates over the full Earth Fundamental Cycle.

 Comparison of the two theories